j-gardner/arconix-testimonials/readme.txt

 == Changelog ==

+= 1.4 =
+* Updated the CMB library to its latest version.
+* Optimized the code with respect to WordPress Coding Standards.

 = 1.3 =
 * The plugin is now GDPR compliant.
 Added Testimonial data in WordPress Dashboard->Tools->Export Personal Data & WordPress Dashboard->Tools->Erase Personal Data in compliance with EU GDPR to ensure that the personal data captured by the plugin is available for export & erasure.